Moises Name Meaning: Origin, History, and Significance

 In Brazilian culture, the name Moises is also a popular name for boys.
 It is often used in combination with other names, such as Moises Gabriel or Moises Lucas.

-In Jewish culture, the name Moises is associated with the prophet Moses and is a popular name for boys.
+In Jewish culture, the name Moises is associated with the prophet Moses & is a popular name for boys.
 It is often used in combination with other names, such as Moises David or Moises Aaron.

 Popularity of the Name Moises

 As of 2022, Moises is ranked #578 in popularity, with 625 babies given the name that year.
-While it has dropped in popularity over the years, it still remains a well-known and well-liked name.
+While it has dropped in popularity over the years, it still remains a well-known & well-liked name.

 Famous People Named Moises